forwardemail/forwardemail.net/app/views/docs/best-quantum-safe-encrypted-email-service/index.md

 The Secondary will instruct the Primary over the `WebSocket` connection to execute the backup – and the Primary will then receive the command to do so and will subsequently:

 1. Connect to your encrypted mailbox.
-2. Run the `backup` SQLite command.
+2. Run the `VACUUM INTO` SQLite command.
 3. Compress the resulting backup file with `gzip`.
 4. Upload it to Cloudflare R2 for storage (or your own provider if specified).